Poems

 scrunching on the damp pinkish sand—

-that must be feldspar, an element
+that must be feldspar,

 of granite, I remember from